-Norwich is not one single settlement, it never has been, it is a sum of its parts; a long and old expansion and partial erasure, a series of processes of movements, markets that grow and move, defences that shift, housing that grows and fades use and purpose that shifts.
+Norwich is not one single settlement – it never has been, it is a sum of its parts – a long and old expansion and partial erasure, a series of processes of movements, markets that grow and move, defences that shift, housing that grows and fades, use and purpose that shifts with manufacture, industry, naturally occurring resources like our chalk beds, gravels, clays and the river wending its way.
 The core settlement has grown vastly, swallowing the villages that surround it.
 It is an eclipse of place.
-Some settlements are digested and suffer from a loss of identity while others maintain more of a form of self, facilitated by both geography, memory and local politics.
+Some settlements are digested and suffer from a loss of identity while others maintain more of a form of self, facilitated by both geography, memory and local geo-politics.

-We live in a era characterised by a lack of new housing, a stasis bought about by the ghost of austerity which has temporarily fixed the spread of settlement to a some extent.
+Now we live in a era characterised by a lack of new housing, stagnating growth, a stasis bought about by austerity, temporarily fixing the spread of settlement to a certain extents.
 The Northern Distributor Road will enfold more land in its long grey sleeves and ultimately absorb more villages and hamlets as the areas slowly infill.
 Settlements that maintain some semblance of separation such as Spixworth and Drayton will eventually become fully absorbed.
 They two will leave just the dusty veins of the road layout and the old names buried in the landscapes of new suburbs.

-The city has expanded since it was established, spreading over other settlements.
-This has been the case from the outset.
+The city has expanded since its establishment, spreading over other settlements.
 It is within living memory that Sprowston and Lakenham were settlements as much as suburbs.
 Less than one hundred years ago Heartsease and Mile Cross were still just fields.
-Further back the serrated teeth of the Victorian terraces outside the walls were just fields and orchards the settlement flowing back inside the city walls, busying itself with industrialisation, before that weaving and fishing, parmenters and potters worked amongst the orchards and fields inside the walls.
-Nine hundred years ago the walls didn’t exist.
+Only 140 years ago the serrated teeth of the Victorian terraces outside the walls were just orchards and farms, the settlement held back inside the city walls busying itself with slow rural industrialisation.
+Before that weaving and fishing, parmenters and potters worked amongst the orchards and fields inside the walls.
+Nine hundred years ago the walls we seem the remnants of didn’t exist, the previous set – ramparts lost under car parks and shopping centres in Norwich over the Water.
 The defence structures were more topographical, the physical landscape providing boundaries; rivers, woods and marshes.
 Tracks cut as the lines of least resistance lie under most of our roads.
 Twelve centuries, forty-eight generations we hit a nexus point when whatever settlements were here forming around the river and its crossing at Fye Bridge started to grow.
-Two Roman roads or Stretes crossed the river Wændsum “the winding river” with its old English grýpes and cockeys feeding into the waters bisecting the landscape separating the settlements.
+Two Roman roads or Stretes crossed the river Wændsum “the winding river” with its old English grýpes and cockeys feeding into the waters bisecting the landscape separating the hamlets.

 Placenames of Anglo-Saxon and Anglo-Danish/Norse Norwich